 '''

 model = ConcreteModel()

 model.a = Var()

 model.f = ExternalFunction(library='foo.so', function='bar')

 expr = model.f(model.a)

 '''

-- args (tuple) children of this node - fcn a class that defines this external function values must be evaluated as part of this function call.
-An uninitialized parameter value encountered during the execution of this method is considered an error.
+- args (tuple) children of this node - fcn a class that defines this external function

 This method is called by the EvaluationVisitor class.
 It must be over-written by expression classes to customize this logic.